CyMasterDev/test-proxy-repo/README.md

 ## Setup
 ### Run
 Run `npm start` to start a webserver and the Bare server.
-You may deploy Galaxy by using an external bare server and a static file host.
-Galaxy must be built before attempting to start.
+You may deploy Aurora by using an external bare server and a static file host.
+Aurora must be built before attempting to start.

 ### Build
 Run `npm run build` to build app for production to the `build` folder.